Private Hire Car Vehicle Licences

 Please note that renewal applications must continue to be submitted prior to the expiry of licences to enable the licence to continue in effect after the date of expiry and whilst the renewal application is processed and determined.
 Therefore, all licence holders should be aware that failure to lodge timeous renewal applications results in the licence ceasing to have effect on its date of expiry.
 The licensing team will send an email to remind you of when your licence is due to expire, however this is a courtesy and the onus is on you as the licence holder to make a renewal application prior to the expiry of a licence.

-If you want to apply to renew a licence within 28 days of its expiry date you can still make the application using the online system and you must also upload a letter explaining why your application is being lodged late.
+If you want to apply to renew a licence within 28 days of its expiry date you can still make the application as noted above and you must also upload a letter or give details by email explaining why your application is being lodged late.
 Late applications are considered by the Chief Solicitor and the licence remains expired until a decision has been made by the Chief Solicitor whether good cause has been shown to accept the late application as a renewal.